rackerlabs/rackspace-how-to/content/cloud-images/use-swiftly-to-download-an-exported-image.md

     -rw-rw-r-- 1 joeuser joeuser  487424512 Feb 28 21:36 9af8acc8-8189-48b9-b3d6-8152c60074d8.vhd-00003

 Earlier in the article,
-you used swiftly to perform a HEAD request on the Dynamic Large Object in Cloud Files.
+you used Swiftly to perform a HEAD request on the Dynamic Large Object in Cloud Files.
 There you determined that the **Content-Length** for a request of the Dynamic Large Object would be 2584576512 bytes.
 That is the size of the reconstituted VHD file.